-As we approach the great Feast of the Assumption of Mary, and having written a post on the biblical evidence for the Assumption of Mary this time last year, I thought I would change gears and consider the historical evidence for the Assumption in honor of this year's Feast Day.
+As we approach the great feast of the Assumption of Mary, I, having written a post on the biblical evidence for the Assumption of Mary, thought I would change gears and consider the historical evidence for the Assumption in honor of this year’s feast day.

-In summary, the doctrine of the Assumption of Mary began with an historical event that is alluded to in Scripture and has been believed in the Church for 2,000 years.
-It was passed down in the Oral Tradition of the Church and developed over the centuries, but it was always believed by the Catholic faithful.
+The doctrine of the Assumption of Mary began with a historical event to which Scripture alludes and that been believed in the Church for 2,000 years.
+It was passed down in the oral tradition of the Church and developed over the centuries, but it was always believed by the Catholic faithful.
 Let us examine the facts:

-We have known for some time that there were wide-spread “Transitus Stories” that date from the sixth century that teach Mary’s glorious Assumption.
-It was the promulgation of the dogma of the Assumption by Pope Pius XII that re-kindled interest in these stories of the end of Mary’s life.
+We have known for some time that there were widespread “Transitus Stories” that date from the sixth century that teach Mary’s glorious Assumption.
+It was the promulgation of the dogma of the Assumption by Pope Pius XII that rekindled interest in these stories of the end of Mary’s life.
 In 1955, Fr.
 A.A.
-Wenger published L’Assomption.
+Wenger published L’Assomption (p.
+59).

 Much still remains to be explored.
 The Syriac fragments have increased importance, being put as far back as the third century by one commentator.
 The whole story will eventually be placed earlier, probably in the second century.

 This is significant.
 Recently discovered Syriac fragments of stories about the Assumption of Mary have been dated as early as the third century.
 And there are undoubtedly more manuscripts to be found.
-It must be remembered that when we are talking about these “Transitus stories,” we are not only talking about very ancient manuscripts and fragments of manuscripts, but we are talking about two different “families” of manuscripts written in nine languages.
-They all agree on Mary’s Assumption and they presuppose a story that was already widely known.
+It must be remembered that when we are talking about these “Transitus stories,” we are not only talking about ancient manuscripts and fragments of manuscripts, but we are talking also about two different “families” of manuscripts written in nine languages.
+They all agree on Mary’s Assumption and they presuppose that the story was already widely known.

 Gnostic Fable or Christian Truth?

 What about those who claim the Assumption of Mary is nothing more than a Gnostic fable?
 Or those who claim the historical narratives about the Assumption of Mary were condemned by Pope Gelasius I?
-James White, on page 54 of his book, Mary – Another Redeemer? goes so far as to claim:
+James White, in his book Mary—Another Redeemer?, goes so far as to claim:

 Mr. White’s reasoning fails for several reasons.